Nambooze says Party’s Future is very bleak

 The passing of John Sebaana Kizito, the former two-term Mayor of Kampala and former President General of the Democratic Party was to be expected considering his prolonged ill-health but also from the mere fact that he was mortal.

-Sebaana Kizito, died at an advanced age of close to 83 years, after suffering from multiple health complications in recent years that culminated in a massive stroke that struck him about two weeks ago rendering him unconscious until he breathed his last at Nakasero hospital in Kampala on Monday July 3, 2017.
+Sebaana Kizito, after suffering from multiple health complications in recent years that culminated in a massive stroke that struck him about two weeks ago rendering him unconscious until he breathed his last at Nakasero hospital in Kampala on Monday July 3, 2017.

 Sebaana’s departure has come in a particularly difficult year following the demise of what some have described as the pillars of the Democratic Party.
 Mathias Nsubuga Birekeraawo, who was serving as the Party’s Secretary General, died just before we crossed into 2017 – December 18, 2016.
 His sudden death also due to a massive stroke that hit him as he was buying a book in one of Kampala’s bookshops, shocked many who looked to him as a unifier and voice of reason.